- Over 1 Million Braces Sold Worldwide

 The BUPA website has a number of FAQs in relation to suffering from carpal tunnel syndrome.
 To view them click here.

-A sprained thumb is often referred to as skier's thumb or gamekeepers thumb, although medically it is known as an Ulnar Collateral Ligament injury which resides on the metacarpo-phalangeal joint.
+A sprained thumb is often referred to as skier's thumb or gamekeeper's thumb, although medically it is known as an ulnar collateral ligament injury that resides on the metacarpophalangeal joint.
 It occurs when force is applied to the thumb in the direction away from the hand.

-Skier's thumb, once known as gamekeeper's thumb, normally result in pain and swelling over the Ulnar Collateral Ligament.
+Skier's thumb normally results in pain and swelling over the ulnar collateral ligament.
 In some cases, bruising may show up after a few days.
 Severe cases may reveal a constant thickening of the thumb joint accompanied by painful swelling.
-The joint between the Metacarpal and thumb bone may feel unstable, which can make it very difficult to grip small objects using the thumb and index finger.
+The joint between the metacarpal and thumb bone may feel unstable, which can make it very difficult to grip small objects using the thumb and index finger.

-If you suspect you have suffered from a thumb related injury which could later diagnosed as skier’s thumb then you should seek medical attention.
-Your local walk in centre or accident and emergency department will have the facilities in place to x-ray and identify the root cause of the issue.
+If you suspect you have suffered from a thumb related injury that could later diagnosed as skier’s thumb then you should seek medical attention.
+Your local walk-in centre or A&E will have the facilities in place to X-ray and identify the root cause of the issue.

 Treatment for a sprained thumb can vary, particularly depending on the severity of the symptoms.
 Immediately following thumb injuries, ice packs and compression should be applied to help reduce swelling.
 Sometimes anti-inflammatory drugs or gel are also given to reduce inflammation and pain.